 Section 10, Measurement Equipment Specifications: The Department used RLW's Review of ISO New England Measurement and Verification Equipment Requirements (April 24, 2008) to identify the ISO-compliant metering equipment.
-In one case for the C&I projects, the metering was not conducted by the Department's evaluation team and some useful details regarding the metering were not recorded.
-In other situations, approved metering equipment was used at the lower boundary of the range of kW or current as there was no alternative equipment that met the ISO standard.
+In some situations, approved metering equipment was used at the lower boundary of the range of kW or current as there was no alternative equipment that met the ISO standard.